koffee/pot/lib/csv.coffee.md

       new csv file,
               (row) -> the.say row[3]

-Optionally, the `csv` constructor accepts an second argument defininf an action to be executed at end of file.
+Optionally, the `csv` constructor accepts an second argument defining what to do at end of file.

     countRows = (file) ->
       n=0